postmanlabs/labs-docs/CONTRIBUTING.md

 https://assets.postman.com/postman-docs/<filename>.png
 ```

-## Adding/Editing Codeblocks
+## Adding/Editing Code Blocks

 If you would like to add, edit or replace Markdown code blocks you are welcome to do so.
 There are two things in which you need to know:

 * We use Prism.js via a Gatsby plugin [gatsby-remark-prismjs](https://www.gatsbyjs.com/plugins/gatsby-remark-prismjs/#usage-in-markdown "See usage in markdown documentation")
-* Imediately following the opening 3 backticks ` ``` ` should be the language declaration.
-See Markdown example:
+* Immediately following the opening 3 backticks ` ``` ` should be the language declaration.
+See the following example:

 ```markdown
     ```json